 For instance, a Wall Street Journal study conducted on how to convince customers to lessen their summertime energy consumption by opting to use fans instead of air conditioners.

 Also, the customers were told that it would prevent the release of more than 262 pounds of greenhouse gases per month and that 77% of their neighbors had started using fans.

 Cleaning companies are often dealing with B2B prospects, which makes it easier to forget that you are dealing with humans, even if your services as a whole are catering to businesses only.

-Such a practice negatively influences the viability of a struggling business.
-To counter this, each quote should be wrapped up in and presented with a well-designed, well thought-out proposal.
-Your business might go the extra mile ensuring quality standards, like some businesses who hide small insignificant objects in a client’s space to see if the designated cleaning team is able to pick it up.
+Your business might run an extra mile ensuring quality cleaning standard, like some businesses that hide small insignificant objects in a client’s space to see if the designated cleaning team is able to pick it up.
+An all-inclusive proposal may take time but doing so might create the difference between a contract-winning proposal and any ordinary sales pitch.